base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-debugging/debugging-with-hardhat-sbs.md

 One of the key features of Hardhat is the ability to use `console.log` for writing debugging logs in your smart contracts.
 In order to use it, you must include `hardhat/console.sol` in the contract you wish to debug.

 In the following contract `Lock.sol` for example, you include `hardhat/console.sol` by importing it and adding a few `console.log`s in the constructor with the text "Creating" and the Ether balance of the contract.
-This can help you not only with tracking that the contract was created successfully but also, more importantly, with the ability to include additional logs such as the balance of the contract after is was created:
+This can help you not only with tracking that the contract was created successfully but also, more importantly, with the ability to include additional logs such as the balance of the contract after it was created:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED